nest/nest-simulator/development_workflow.md

 release manager is concerned that the review was not thorough enough and did not consider all apsects of the API change.

-start a wider discussion on the developer list
+Start a wider discussion on the developer list